KYB: Business Document Verification for US Onboarding

 |---|---|

-| Current threshold | 25% of shares or voting rights (lowering to 15% under AMLD6 for high-risk entities) |
+| Current threshold | 25% of ownership interests or substantial control |

-| Data to verify | Full identity of each UBO, nature and extent of beneficial ownership or control |
+| Data to verify | Full identity of each beneficial owner, nature and extent of ownership or control |

-| Supporting document | Corporate structure chart if ownership chain exceeds 2 levels |
+| Supporting document | Organizational chart if ownership chain exceeds 2 levels |

-4. Identity Documents of Legal Representatives
+4. Identity Documents of Officers and Authorized Signatories

 | Criterion | Requirement |